AI Summary of Peer-Reviewed Research

 Research title:

-Polyvariate regression outperforms difference scores for affective polarization
+Polyvariate regression outperformed difference scores in affective polarization analysis

 Authors: